Terms & Conditions

 a) A booking is only deemed as confirmed upon receipt of a completed and signed booking form.

-b) Making a booking means the signatory on the booking form has entered into a legally binding contract to pay the required deposit, the balance of fees when due and adhere to all these terms and conditions.
+b) Making a booking means the Hirer authorises the signatory on the booking form to enter a legally binding contract to pay the required deposit, the balance of fees when due and adhere to all these terms and conditions.

 c) The number of guests stated on the booking form will be used to calculate charges.
 Changes to the numbers booked must be made in writing and reductions may incur cancellation charges (see condition 6, below)

-a) A deposit of £20.00 per person must be paid when a booking is confirmed.
+a) A deposit of £30.00 (inc. VAT) per person must be paid when a booking is confirmed.

-c) Cancellation of the entire booking or a reduction in numbers made within six (6) weeks of the start date will be charged the full fee.
+b) Cancellation of the entire booking or a reduction in numbers made within eight (8) weeks of the start date will be charged the full fee.

-d) For full-site bookings the number of weeks indicated in a), b) and c) above will each be increased by a period of ten weeks i.e. a) 26 weeks, b) 18 weeks, and c) 16 weeks.
+c) For full-site bookings the number of weeks indicated in a), and b) above will each be increased by a period of ten weeks i.e., a) 26 weeks, and b) 18 weeks.

-f) Any increase in numbers must be confirmed in writing.
+e) Any increase in numbers must be confirmed and accepted in writing.

-a) Charges are calculated on the basis of the total number booked or the total number actually accommodated, whichever is the greater.
+a) Charges are calculated on the basis of the total number of paying guests booked or the total number accommodated, whichever is the greater.

-b) A final invoice will be issued six (6) weeks before the start date and the charges will be based on the confirmed numbers and any activities booked at that point.
+b) A final invoice will be issued eight (8) weeks before the start date and the charges will be based on the confirmed numbers and any activities booked at that point.

 c) All final invoices must be paid in full at least 4 weeks before the start date (or by return when the booking is made within 4 weeks).